Europe's elite collide in September when the Champions League group stage returns and 32 teams commence their journey towards continental supremacy.

 Yes, the draw will be available to watch on a number of platforms, including television and via online stream.

-In Australia, viewers can watch live from 01:30 AEST on BeIN Sports.
+In the Kenya, viewers can watch the draw live from 16:30 BST on SuperSport.

 UEFA will also be providing live coverage of their event through an online stream at uefa.com.